 Clinks is seeking a dynamic individual with excellent attention to detail to join our team as our Events and Membership Officer [£27,815, full time, London].
 You will lead on delivering our busy programme of events; sourcing and managing relationships with training and event partners and evaluating the impact and effectiveness of Clinks’ training and events offer.
 The role requires someone with experience in organising events who is confident working on their own initiative as well as collaboratively.
 Clinks is an equal opportunities employer and individuals with direct experience of the criminal justice system and/or with protected characteristics are actively encouraged to apply.
 Find out more and apply by 5th July here.

 If you would like to promote your vacancy, just tick the 'featured listing' box on our online form and we will be in touch.

-Many thanks for advertising your vacancies through Clinks - if you need assistance or require further information please email email@example.com
+Thank you for advertising your vacancies through Clinks.
+If you need assistance or require further information, please email firstname.lastname@example.org